-In the past two years, the COVID-19 pandemic had contributed to disruptions in access to health services, leading to a fall in in-patient admissions by 50 per cent in 2020.
-While admission rates have since picked up, people's ability to access healthcare largely remained crippled - initially by active conflict and subsequently by cracks in the public health system coverage.
+In the past two years, the COVID-19 pandemic had contributed to disruptions in access to health services, leading to a fall in in-patient admissions by 50 per cent in 2020.49 While admission rates have since picked up, people's ability to access healthcare largely remained crippled - initially by active conflict and subsequently by cracks in the public health system coverage.

 Even prior to the Taliban takeover, the health system was under duress from the high-tempo conflict that particularly intensified between May and July 2021.
 In the first nine months of 2021, direct attacks were recorded against 43 health facilities across 16 provinces in the country.
-This affected the access of some 300,000 people and led to 360,000 concern.
-The 2021 WoA Assessment found that 65 per cent of households reported experiencing COVID-19 as an event and among these, 72 per cent reported diminished or lost income as a result.
+This affected the access of some 300,000 people and led to 360,000 consultations to be missed.
+Some 19 per cent of the households assessed in the WoA Assessment50 reported not having an active health centre in or close to their village.
+While health needs in rural areas had historically been higher, access to health services continued to decline in these areas.